andy-guttridge/tribehub_drf/testing.md

 Passing in the id of an existing user who is a member of the same tribe to this endpoint while logged in as a member of the same tribe who is NOT the family admin user should return a HTTP 403 error with an error message of 'You are not allowed to perform this action'.
 A user id of 10 corresponding to user *family2c*  was used for this test, while logged in as *family2d*.

-Result: PASS
+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/account14.png" width=800>
 </p>

 ### Test 15
 Passing in the user's own id while logged in should make the user account inactive and delete the user profile, returning a HTTP 200 code with a message of 'The user account has been successfully deleted.'
-A user id of 11 correspondeing to user *family2d* was used for this test, while also logged in as that user.
+A user id of 18 correspondeing to user *family3d* was used for this test, while also logged in as that user.

-Result: PASS
+**Result: PASS**

 <p align="center">
     <img src="readme_media/testing/account15.png" width=800>